 1 cup cooked quinoa (Purchased from bulk bin at Berkeley Bowl w/ my own bag.
 Zero packaging.
 The original recipe calls for brown rice, but we were out and the quinoa worked out fine.)

-1 cup grated carrots (Purchased naked.… Read the rest
+1 cup grated carrots (Purchased naked.
+No bag.)

 Another day, another meme.
 This one is kinda cool because it’s a way to go back through previous posts and revisit some favorites.
 Burbanmom tagged me for this one.
 If you haven’t visited her site, you should.
 She proves that being “green” can be not only fun but also funny as hell.
 Anyway, here’s my trip through the dark, cobwebby halls of my own archives.
 Enjoy.